 Dance is an intensely demanding and physical activity.
-As such, it is important that dancers discuss with their instructors any physical conditions or injuries that may put them or fellow dancers at risk for harm or would unduly impede their work in class and in performance.
+As such, it is important that dancers discuss with the licensed athletic trainer any physical conditions or injuries that may put them or fellow dancers at risk for harm or would unduly impede their work in class and in performance.
 In the case of serious or chronic injuries, medical clearance is required before resuming training and dancing.
-Students requesting accommodations should contact the Office of Disability Services (732-932-2848; dsoffice@rci.rutgers.edu).
+Students requesting non-injury related accommodations should contact the Office of Disability Services (732-932-2848; dsoffice@rci.rutgers.edu).
 The Office of Disability Services will work with the student and department to determine whether an accommodation is possible. https://ods.rutgers.edu